lcunild/QTM-350-Final-Project/README.md

 ## S3 Workflow

 In order to use AWS translate it is essential to have the resulting data from API stored in an S3 Bucket as a text file.
-This allows you to easily upload the text file in Translate and call on the translator's output files in a notebook instance.
+This allows you to easily upload the text file in translate and call on the translator's output files in a notebook instance.
 [Here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) is a guide breaking down how to use S3 and create a bucket.

 ![Creating a bucket](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/Translate-job.png)